 Optimize your marketing strategies

 Demographic segmentation allows you to get more specific with your marketing strategies.
 It helps clarify your vision, have more direction with future advertising plans, and optimize your resources, time, and budget.
 If 85% of your clients range from 20-35 years old, this is the segment you’re going to target.
-Spending your time and money on seniors would be a waste.
+You'll want to make sure any cultural references in your advertising make sense to the age group.
+You wouldn't want to spend your time and money making sure your campaigns also make sense to seniors—that would be a waste.

 Age is the most basic variable of them all, albeit the most important because consumer preferences continually change with age.
 Almost all marketing campaigns target age-specific audiences.

 This variable can be viewed regarding specific age ranges or life cycle stages: babies, children, adolescents, adults, middle-age, and seniors.
-For example, many famous fashion designers have different collections to target different age groups.
-They aim certain clothing lines at specific age ranges, such as a chic fashion line at younger prospects, and a more formal and elegant line at older individuals.
+For example, many famous fashion designers have different collections to target other age groups.
+They aim certain clothing lines at specific age ranges, such as a chic fashion line at younger prospects and a more formal and elegant line at older individuals.

 Not only do age groups and generations differ in their buying habits, but also in how they respond to advertising.
 They tend to have distinct ways of speaking and often spend their time on separate platforms.
 For example, millennials may spend most of their time on Instagram and Facebook, while seniors prefer their email inboxes.